 - Wear a leather jacket and add a skirt to the outfit.
 A fake skirt suit, so to say.

-- Using classic tailored feminine cuts is another important aspect to make this look work.
+- Using classic tailored feminine cuts is an easy way to style the trend.

 - Wear a leather trench coat over a straight leather skirt.
-Then the trend is only visible when you wear the coat open.
+Then wear the coat open.

 Don’t Trust the Mirror – Take a Selfie

-Try out the leather items you want to wear together and make a couple of photos with your cell phone.
-Best, have someone take them.
-Then have a look at the outfit photos and pick the look that looks the most flattering, i.e. the one that looks the best “wrong.” 😉
+Try out the leather items you want to wear together.
+Take a couple of photos – best, have someone take them.
+Based on the outfit photos pick the most flattering look.

 Final Remarks on How to Wear Leather on Leather